AcquahLopid/Emanuels-portfolio/README.md

 }
  ```

-for my contact portion i chose the color pink and had my icons in the ul section flew in a row so that it would look cleaner
+for my contact portion I chose the color pink and had my icons in the ul section flew in a row so that it would look cleaner
  ```css
  .Contact{
     margin-bottom: 10px;